 What Waste Management are you Practicing at Home

-What Waste Management are you Practicing at Home?
+What Waste Management are you Practicing at Home? in 2024

 We all need to do our part for the environment and now is the time to start.
 With over 60 million tons of garbage being generated in our around every day, it’s more important than ever to make sure that we’re disposing of our waste properly.